 which is singular, hence not invertible.
 Hence, we cannot directly compute the update direction inverting the FIM, but we can solve the linear system,

 obtaining:

-where $\mathbf{e}_{a_t}$ is an indicator vector defined as the $a_t$-th standard basis vector, and $\bm{1}$ is the ones vector, $\bm{e}_t$ is a standard basis vector, and $\beta \in \mR$ is a scalar parameter representing the null space of $\fim$.
+where $\mathbf{e}_{a_t}$ is an indicator vector defined as the $a_t$-th standard basis vector, $\bm{1}$ is the all-ones vector, and $\beta \in \mR$ is a scalar parameter representing the null space of $\fim$.
 Since the softmax parametrization is shift-invariant, the choice of $\beta$ does not affect the resulting policy, hence we can select $\beta = 0$ without loss of generality.
 Substituting the natural gradient direction $x$ into the stochastic gradient ascent update, we obtain:

 Algorithm~\ref{alg:npg_bandit} shows the pseudo-code for Natural \texttt{SGB}.
-Unlike the standard \texttt{SGB} update, which updates all arms at every step, increasing the probability of the selected arm and decreasing the others, the \texttt{NPG} update is sparse, updating only the selected arm.
+Unlike the standard \texttt{SGB} update, which updates all arms at every step, increasing the probability of the selected arm and decreasing the others, the \npg update is sparse, updating only the selected arm.